 5.5.
-Connect Menu

-A selection of tools to connect to external data sources.
+Connect Menu A selection of tools to connect to external data sources.
 Some tools may not be available unless purchased as an added extra.

-LiveVIEWTM

-LiveVIEWTM is a VentSim DesignTM module designed to connect to external data sources such as SQL databases, Excel or Access data files, or text files.
-It is commonly used to connect to data coming from live underground sensors.
-The data can be mapped and displayed within a 3D VentSim DesignTM model, and can even be used to simulate new results based on the connected data.

-Further information is available from the LiveVIEWTM section of this manual.

-VentlogTM

-VentlogTM is a software program designed to record and collate underground surveyed ventilation data.
-The VentlogTM database can be interfaced with VentSim DesignTM to provide the ability to show actual VentlogTM data results, overlayed with VentSim DesignTM simulation results.
+Ventlog Ventlog is a software program designed to record and collate underground surveyed ventilation data.
+The Ventlog database can be interfaced with Ventsim DESIGN to provide the ability to show actual Ventlog data results, overlayed with Ventsim DESIGN simulation results.
 This provides a useful tool to compare actual and simulated values when trying to validate a model.

-Further information is available from the VentlogTM Integration section of this manual.
+Further information is available from the Ventlog Integration section of this manual.

-VentSim CONNECTTM

-VentSim CONNECTTM is a new version of VentSim for connnecting directly with devices on a site.
-VentSim CONNECTTM is aimed at connecting and monitoring Fans, Sensors, Regulators and any other devices at site.

-Further information is available in the "VENTSIM CONNECTTM" chapter of this manual.

 5.6.
-Tools Menu

-A selection of tools and settings to check, modify and fine tune the model

-Fans

-Displays a windows form that allows editing, adding and deleting of all fans in the model fan database.
+Tools Menu A selection of tools and settings to check, modify and fine tune the model Fans Displays a windows form that allows editing, adding and deleting of all fans in the model fan database.
 Up to one thousand (1000) fans and the associated fan curves may be entered into the fan database.
 A display for each fan curve and data will be presented when a fan is selected from the display list.
 For further information on entering and using fans, see the Fan Section in this manual.

-Levels

-A list of elevation ranges on which airway data can be individually viewed.
+Levels A list of elevation ranges on which airway data can be individually viewed.
 This form allows editing or creating of a list of levels (elevations) between which airway data is located.
 The level list can contain up to 1000 levels on which your model will be created.

-Elevation data can be edited in any order, as well as added at a later date - VentSim will sort the data from highest to lowest when next displayed.
+Elevation data can be edited in any order, as well as added at a later date - Ventsim will sort the data from highest to lowest when next displayed.

 To select which levels are displayed, use the Data Display manager to select what levels to display.
 Alternatively, levels can also be independently set by using the mouse context pop-up menu (right mouse button on the screen) to Select Levels.
 To view ALL levels at any time, simply use the Right Click pop-up menu to select All Levels.
 Levels can be sorted by clicking the column header for the desired item.

-Stages

-Opens the stage form, where stage names can be entered or modified.
+Stages Opens the stage form, where stage names can be entered or modified.
 In addition, detailed descriptions for each stage can be entered, and simulation events for air and heat can be enabled when the user switches between stages in the models.
 For further information on staging, see the Stage Section in this manual.

 Spreadsheet Displays a READ-ONLY list of currently viewed or selected airways in a spreadsheet form.
 The spreadsheet of airway data is displayed can be copied and pasted to other applications such as Microsoft Excel or Word.
 Up to 100 different types of data can be displayed on the spreadsheet.
 To display different data types, use the SELECT > DATA OPTIONS menu to select which data you wish to display.
 Data can also be removed from the spreadsheet, by selecting EDIT > REMOVE or using the right mouse button.
 Data columns can be reordered by selecting the column title and dragging to a new location.
 In addition columns can be resized and resorted by using the appropriate menu commands.

-Hint : While the spreadsheet function is not designed for editing data, extensive data characteristics for each airway can be displayed, and copied to external programs such as Microsoft Excel TM.
-VentSim DESIGNTM provides an Index number and a Unique number reference for each airway.
-The Index number is referenced internally and during simulations by VentSimTM, but may changed for each airway as airways are added or removed.
+Hint: While the spreadsheet function is not designed for editing data, extensive data characteristics for each airway can be displayed, and copied to external programs such as Microsoft Excel.
+Ventsim DESIGN provides an Index number and a Unique number reference for each airway.
+The Index number is referenced internally and during simulations by Ventsim, but may change for each airway as airways are added or removed.
 The Unique number will not change, and should be used as a permanent reference number to each airway if other identifiers such as names are not used.